Cashmere is versatile dual purpose hop that brings complex aromas of citrus and tropical fruit to the front.

-Aroma & Flavor Characteristics: Complex and intensely fruity, with strong overtones of lemon, lime, peach, and melon.
-Secondary notes of coconut, lemongrass, candy, and herbs can show through in whirlpool or dry hop additions.
+Sensory: Complex and intensely fruity, with strong overtones of lemon, lime, peach, and melon.
+Secondary notes of coconut, lemongrass, and candy can show through in whirlpool or dry hop additions.

 Maturity: Middle to middle-late